 Getting an early start on long-term goals really pays off, as we can use the power of the eighth wonder of the world: compounding returns!

-What to expect from your first paycheck
+What to expect from your first paycheque

-Your employment agreement will show how much you’ll be paid as well as holiday pay, sick leave and any bonuses or commissions.
+Your employment agreement will show how much you’ll be paid, as well as holiday pay, sick leave and any bonuses or commissions.
 It’s illegal for an employer to pay less than the minimum wage.

 Find out more about the minimum wage on the New Zealand at Work website.